biraSRT/final_project/README.md

-# final_project

-## SteamFinder
+# SteamFinder

 # Description

-steamfinder is an app that users can use to view the daily featured steam games.
+Steamfinder is an app that users can use to view the daily featured steam games.
 Users can also comment on or about the featured games of the day.

 # Showcase